 While not being limited to animals, tea pets are small clay figures used during gong fu cha for various purposes.
-Most often, they are used by tea drinkers as decoration, but also for good luck, or to test water for the right temperature.
+Most often, tea drinkers have a tea pet as decoration during a tea ceremony.
+However, some tea masters also use them for good luck or to test water for the right temperature.

 Tea pets have a long history, dating back to the Yuan Dynasty (13th century China).
-Tea pets are not only used for aesthetic purposes.
+In fact, they are not only used for aesthetic purposes.
 Their meanings and positioning are actually closely intertwined with feng shui.

 Fengshui (Chinese geomancy) is a practice originating from ancient China.
-Nowadays, it is naturally practiced across many homes in Eastern Asian countries.
+Nowadays, many homes across Eastern Asian countries naturally incorporate feng shui.
 Furthermore, this philosophy has steadily spread to many other countries all over the world.

 Literally, Feng Shui means “wind-water.”
 It is a practice that aims to connect people with their natural surroundings, harmonizing the body and soul.

 The principals of Feng Shui use energy, otherwise known as Qi (like in cha qi).
 It is how we utilize this energy (contained in our bodies, nature, and objects), which will influence our overall well-being.

 Whether you practice Feng Shui in your daily life or not, tea pets are always a fun and cute way to brighten up any tea ceremony!